-When thinking about former Boston Bruins and current Washington Capitals defender Zdeno Chara, one word should come to mind.
+When thinking about former NHL defender and future Hall of Famer Zdeno Chara, one word should come to mind.
 That word, as you might have guessed, is big.
-Whether it big his stature, his contributions to the team or his contributions to the city he’s playing hockey in, everything about Chara screams “big.”
+Whether it’s his big stature, his contributions to the team, or his contributions to the city he played hockey in, everything about Chara screams “big.”

 It’s for that reason that a player nearly seven feet tall deserves an article highlighting seven things about him that every hockey fan should know.

 1. Chara Is a Large Human Being

 As mentioned, the first word that should come to mind when talking about Zdeno Chara should be “big.”
 With that in mind, what better point to start this list off with than the fact that Chara is 6-foot-9 and weighs 250 pounds?

 Players don’t get much bigger than Chara, and while he may not have had the highest body mass index in the league, his sheer presence on the ice was enough to instill fear in his competition.
 No list of Chara facts would be complete without reminding you that he’s big, he’s strong, and he made your life miserable on the ice.

 2. Chara Was Originally a New York Islander

 This may seem obvious to some, but many forget that Chara originally started his career as a member of the New York Islanders.

 Taken with the 56th overall pick in the 1996 NHL Entry Draft, Chara was one of the oldest players going in the league when he retired.
-It’s impressive then, that he still looks as good as he does on the ice despite his accelerated age.
+It’s impressive then, that he still looked as good as he did on the ice despite his accelerated age.

-While playing with the Islanders, Chara was able to score six goals and 28 points in 231 games over four years.
-It was a fairly long stretch in New York, especially considering how few people probably remember the fact that the giant played on Long Island at all.
+While playing with the Islanders, Chara scored six goals and 28 points in 231 games over four years.
+It was a fairly long stretch in New York, especially considering how few people probably remember that the giant played on Long Island at all.